UCLA Competitive Edge: Summer Transition Program to the Doctorate

 Program description

-The Competitive Edge program is an intensive, six-week, full-time bridge program for newly admitted, entering doctoral students from underrepresented backgrounds with a strong interest in pursuing a faculty or research position.
+The Competitive Edge program is an intensive, six-week, full-time bridge program for newly admitted, entering doctoral students who have a demonstrated commitment to diversity and/or serving underrepresented communities.
 Each Competitive Edge Fellow will work on a summer research project under the guidance of a faculty mentor.
-Additionally, Competitive Edge Fellows participates in social and professional development activities to enhance their success in UCLA doctoral programs.
+Additionally, Competitive Edge Fellows participate in social and professional development activities to enhance their success in UCLA doctoral programs.

 • Advanced introduction to UCLA faculty and research